Yang Zi (actress): Early life and education

 Yang studied at Beijing Fangshan District Xingcheng Primary School, and Beijing No. 55 High School.
-In 2010, she was accepted to Beijing Film Academy.
-She graduated from Beijing Film Academy on 22 May 2014, with a major in performance.
+In 2010, she was accepted to Beijing Film Academy and graduated on 22 May 2014, with a major in performance.

 Career

-1999–2006: Beginnings and rise to prominence
+1999–2009: Beginnings and rise to prominence

 In 1999, Yang made her acting debut by playing Zhou Qiong in Ru Ci Chu Shan.
 In 2002, Yang had a minor role as little Consort Donggo in Xiaozhuang Epic.
 In May 2004, Yang made her big-screen debut in the youth romance film Girl's Diary, playing Ran Dongyang, an elementary school student.
 She received a Best Child Actor nomination at the Tongniu Film Awards for her performance in the film.

-In 2005, Yang rose to prominence playing Xia Xue in the popular Mainland Chinese sitcom Home with Kids.
+In 2005, Yang rose to prominence playing Xia Xue in the popular mainland Chinese sitcom Home with Kids.
 The series reached number one in ratings when it aired in China, and won the Outstanding Television Series (for children) award at the Flying Apsaras Awards and the Golden Eagle Awards.
 Yang became a household name in China since then.
 In March, she played little Bing Yue in historical costume drama Young Kangxi.
 In 2006, she reprised her role as Xia Xue in the sequel Home with Kids 2, though not in the subsequent installments.

-2008–2013: Transition to teenage roles

 In June 2008, Yang released her first solo album titled Home with Snow, which is named after her character's name in Home with Kids.
 In 2009, Yang voiced Ma Xiaotiao in the comedy animation series Mo's Mischief: Teacher's Pet, adapted from Yang Hongying's children's literature series of the same name.
 The same year, Yang played her first leading role in the youth drama Girl Rushes Forward.

+2010–2015: Transition to teenage roles

 In 2010, Yang starred in the friendship drama Boy's Diary.
 Then she was admitted to the Performance Institute of Beijing Film Academy.
 In February 2011, she starred in the family drama Love Comes Knocking on the Door, based on the novel Stepmother by Geling Yan.
 Her role as a rebellious teenager allowed her to successfully shed her image of a "child star".

 In May 2012, Yang starred in the medical drama Angel Heart, portraying a kindhearted nurse.
-In August, she starred in the horror mystery thriller film Insisrence, and won the Best Newcomer Award at the 14th Golden Phoenix Awards.
+In August, she starred in the horror mystery thriller film Insistence, and won the Best Newcomer Award at the 14th Golden Phoenix Awards.
 She also performed the official soundtrack, "The Quiet Rubble" for the film.
 In February 2013, Yang played the lead role in the period comedy drama King Rouge.
 In April, she starred in the family drama Dad Comes Home.
 In August, she starred in the romance drama Flowers in Fog, written by acclaimed Taiwanese writer Chiung Yao.